John Frampton (Team Leader)

 Connor Lamont

-Chloe Ma (Co-Supervised w/ Jan Rainey)
+Chloe Ma (Co-Supervised with Jan Rainey)

 Angela Tsai